Dispelling the Misconception: "Men Don’t Have Lupus"

 In 1990, my mother and I attended our first lupus symposium.
 A rheumatologist gave a shocking presentation.
 The Lupus Foundation of America (LFA), Georgia Chapter (the Chapter) should have posted a note in the program, "The views of our speakers do not necessarily represent the views of the organization," because the rheumatologist said something shocking.
 "Men don't have lupus," he said.
 I am sure our mouths dropped to the floor.

 My shock didn't end there.
 I attended a 2-day think tank with some of the country's most revered rheumatologists, epidemiologists, pharmacologists, sociologists, and every other "ologist" one can think of in 2019.
-Martin Lewis and I were the only 2 men out of the 26 patients to receive an invite.
+My friend and former Lupus.net advocate, Martin Lewis, and I were the only 2 men out of the 26 patients to receive an invite.
 By the end of the event, Martin and I had to get up and speak on behalf of men because several of the ologists kept using female pronouns.

 Dangerous assumptions about lupus

 Honestly, I am not surprised by these statements.
 The LFA's National Lupus Research Center on Lupus (Research Center) estimates that between 4 percent and 22 percent of patients are men.
 According to the Research Center, there remains an assumption that men don't get lupus.
 This assumption is dangerous because it can impede referrals to a specialist and a diagnosis.

 It took 8 years for me to develop severe enough conditions for my internist to hospitalize me finally.
 I was in intensive care at the age of 16.
 Doctors ran tests for lots of conditions over a 2-week period.
 The infectious disease doctor diagnosed me with lupus right before leaving the hospital.
 I know women can relate to this experience but consider how gender can impede a diagnosis.